nagasudhirpulla/taming_python/blog/skills/ftp_local_setup.md

 ### Create an FTP site in IIS
 * Right click on "Sites" and click "Add FTP site"
-* Enter a name and select the physical path to host in the FTP server
+* Enter a name and select the physical path to host in the FTP server and click next
+* Select SSL certificate if required and click next
+* Select Authentication as Basic and
 *